Sarah-Bue/knit-space/README.md

 - After submission, users are redirected to the home page.

 As a **registered user**, I can **access and manage all my authored posts from a central page** so that **I can efficiently maintain and update my content**.
 - Users can access a list of all their authored posts from their account drop-down menu.
 - Users can open, update, or delete each post straight from their post list.
--	Users can easily switch between views of their authored posts and their saved posts.
+- Users can easily switch between views of their authored and saved posts.

 ### Code Validation